bendtherules/bendtherules.github.com/posts/how-does-Array-iterator-work?.md

 2. Else, (i.e. when `index >= arr.length` - reached end of array)
 	a.
 Set [[IteratedArrayLike]] = undefined.
-	(Yes, once it reaches the end - it sets linked array to undefined.
+	(⭐️ Yes, once it reaches the end - it sets linked array to undefined.
 This is to ensure the once the iterator has returned `done: true`, it never returns anymore value.
-If this was not done, then array length could have increased before next call and then it would still return new valuesThis undefined array is handled in step 0 )
+If this was not done, then array length could have increased before next call and then it would again return new values after saying `done:true` earlier.
+This undefined array is handled in step 0. )
+	b.   b.
+Return `{value: undefined, done: false}`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcyMDU2NzU5MywtNTk3MDc3NTk3LDg3NT
-g4MTI0NCwxNjcwOTg3Mjg2LDE0MTY5NjkzMDksMTg0MzYxMzI5
-OSwtMTM2MTU3Mzg3NSw5ODI2NDg5MDAsLTIwNDAyMTU1MzQsLT
-ExMjY1MTg5MTUsLTg1MTg2NjI1LC0xNTE1OTkzMDgxLC0xNzk0
-NjU0MzA0LDEwMzYwOTcxMDQsLTQzOTk5Nzg1OV19
+eyJoaXN0b3J5IjpbLTIxMjMyMTA5MTUsLTU5NzA3NzU5Nyw4Nz
+U4ODEyNDQsMTY3MDk4NzI4NiwxNDE2OTY5MzA5LDE4NDM2MTMy
+OTksLTEzNjE1NzM4NzUsOTgyNjQ4OTAwLC0yMDQwMjE1NTM0LC
+0xMTI2NTE4OTE1LC04NTE4NjYyNSwtMTUxNTk5MzA4MSwtMTc5
+NDY1NDMwNCwxMDM2MDk3MTA0LC00Mzk5OTc4NTldfQ==
 -->